xythobuz/OpenRaider/README.md

 ## Documentation

-All previously included documentation was moved into the [OpenRaider Repo Wiki](https://github.com/xythobuz/OpenRaider/wiki/_pages)!
+All previously included documentation was moved into the [OpenRaider Repo Wiki](https://github.com/xythobuz/OpenRaider/wiki/_pages).
+Also take a look at the [BUGS](https://github.com/xythobuz/OpenRaider/wiki/Bugs), [TODO](https://github.com/xythobuz/OpenRaider/wiki/To-Do) and [Requirements](https://github.com/xythobuz/OpenRaider/wiki/Requirements).

 A more or less recent [Doxygen documentation](http://xythobuz.github.io/OpenRaider/) of OpenRaider should be on the Github Pages for OpenRaider.